 |---|

 Use instruments when you want a minimal setup with only specific libraries traced.
-Use block_instruments when you want most instrumentations but need to exclude a few.
+Use block_instruments when you want the curated defaults but need to exclude a few.
+Use root_instruments to control which libraries can start new top-level traces.

 Enabling Specific Instrumentations